 The Civil Service Fast Stream is an accelerated training scheme for graduates wishing to join the Civil Service.
-For more detail, visit the website.

 Banks are keen to recruit law graduates, as are building societies, stockbrokers, insurance companies and related professions.
 Those who thrive in a competitive and high-pressure environment may find a financial services or City career attractive and well worth investigating.

 Similarly, many accountancy firms recruit law students to specialise in tax work because, arguably, there are few differences between the job of a tax accountant and a tax lawyer.

 Accountancy exams are tough but the potential rewards – both professional and financial – are excellent.
 A move into accountancy also offers the opportunity to branch out into other careers (with positions in industry, management and consultancy).

-Most insurance companies will find a legal training extremely valuable in their claims departments, especially so if you have a background in insurance law or have taken an insurance paper/module at university or law school.
+Most insurance companies will find previous legal training extremely valuable in their claims departments, especially if you have a background in insurance law or have taken an insurance paper/module at university or law school.

 Publishing and media

 There’s a wide variety of potential employers, ranging from international publishing houses with large legal departments to small companies that produce legal news, reference works and directories.
-In addition, a number of international law firms have publishing departments that provide newsletters and briefings for clients.
+In addition, several international law firms have publishing departments that provide newsletters and briefings for clients.

-The world of academia beckons many who have studied law, perhaps gone on to do a master’s degree or higher, and found that learning about and teaching the subject of law is preferable to practising it.
+The world of academia beckons many who’ve studied law, perhaps gone on to do a master’s degree or higher and found that learning about and teaching the subject of law is preferable to practising it.

 Coroners are employed by local government.
-To qualify, you must be a solicitor, barrister or doctor, and a fellow of the Chartered Institute of Legal Executives with at least five years' qualified experience.
+To qualify, you must be a solicitor, barrister or doctor, and a fellow of the Chartered Institute of Legal Executives with at least five years of qualified experience.
 Coroners inquire into deaths within their own geographic areas when the death is thought to be unnatural, unexpected or where the cause of death is unknown or violent.

 Those with a keen interest in law and order may wish to consider joining the police force; opportunities abound for graduates to achieve accelerated promotion within it.
-For further details, take a look at the website.

 A legal background may be useful for people considering a career as a private investigator.
 For example, investigators are often used in insolvency proceedings to establish the financial position of a person or company that might be wound up/made insolvent.